Robertfarb/study_notes/libraries/reactjs.md

     * executed immediately before removing component from the DOM

 ## Imperative v Declarative
 * Imperative is updating changes by creating and calling functions that are on a component.
 * Declaratively updating the compnonent is by using this.setState({newState: 1});
-    *
+* Imperatively changing parts of a component would be updating the component, not using the state, or any lifecycle hooks.
+(This is not the react way)
+* Declaratively updating state, allows for easier debugging, and allows thd react diffing algorithm to determine what aspects of the DOM need to be updated.
+* Imperative method in react (Calling this.setState), and then everything else gets to be declarative